African Studies A, 30 credits

 About the course

-The course provides basic knowledge in the field of African Studies and its theoretical and methodological points of departure.
+This course provides basic knowledge in the field of African studies and its theoretical and methodological points of departure.
 The course offers an introduction, grounded in the humanities and social sciences, to African societies and countries, including the African diaspora.
 The course also highlights Afro-Swedish relations, links and contexts.
 Through a combination of interdisciplinary perspectives, the course provides tools for analysing complex historical and contemporary contexts.

 Module 3 introduces African cultural expressions and artistic creativity.
 Traditions from different cultures och language areas, as well as social and political movements, are described and compared.
 A special focus concerns African cinema.